Animumar/11357693_DCIT205/README.md

 ## License

-This website is open-source and available under the [MIT License](LICENSE).
+This website is open-source .
 Feel free to fork and customize it for your needs.

 ---

-*Disclaimer: This is a sample README and may need to be adjusted based on the actual structure and content of your website.*